jreisinger/docs/notes/Φιλοσοφία/five-proofs/aristotelian-proof.md

 What if our entire life is a dream or hallucination?

-You still have one experience or though, then another.
+You still have one experience or thought, then another.
 That is a kind of change.

 ---